markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 ![High Score Local Storage](./assets/lesson-5/1000-high-score.png)

 Kudos on a job well done!
-Let's ship this to the `master` quickly so we can the game jam deadline just in the nick of time.
+Let's ship this to the `develop` branch after our normal add, commit, and push commands and then merge those changes into the `master` branch before the game jam deadline.
 The judges will surely be impressed with how much we were able to achieve in such a short amount of time and experience.
 Let's remember to close this issue and then bask in our glory as we are now JavaScript developers.

 ## Reflection
 Great job on completing not only our MVP for our Robot Gladiator game, but also adding some nice features and error handling.
 In this lesson we accomplished the following:
 * Managed time and focus by tracking bugs and feature requests in GitHub issues
-* Intelligently prioritized the issues
+* Intelligently prioritized the Github Issues
 * Validated user input prior to operating on it.
 (Life skill!)
 * Refactored for simplicity and maintainability
 * Used a recursive function!
-* Distinguish between number and string types
+* Distinguish and convert between number and string types
-* Learned how to persist data in the browser with localStorage
+* Learned how to persist data in the browser with `localStorage`

-Let's recap what we learned in this module:
+Let's recap what we learned in this module about JavaScript:
-* primitives
-* functions
-* objects
-* conditional statements
-* operators
+* Primitive data types establish how data is stored and manipulated
+* Functions contain code that can be invoked when desired offering control over the applications actions, less repetition, and abstraction that can lead to isolating potential bugs and data variables.
+* Objects offer unique abilities to store properties and methods.
+* Control flow statements such as conditional statements and `for` and `while` loops direct the order of operations and behavior of the application.

 These concepts will provide a solid JavaScript foundation that we will build on for the rest of the course.
 Plus we created a functional game that is actually fun to play!